 This South African native looks like a slightly smaller version of the familiar amaryllis (Hippeastrum).
-Good-looking, strap-shaped evergreen leaves grow to 12 ft. long.
-In summer and early autumn, clusters of bright orange-red, funnel-shaped flowers, each 23 in. wide, appear atop 2-ft.-tall stalks.
+Good-looking, strap-shaped evergreen leaves grow to 12 feet long.
+In summer and early autumn, clusters of bright orange-red, funnel-shaped flowers, each 23 inches wide, appear atop 2 feet-tall stalks.
 Pink- and white-flowered forms are also available.
 Will live in the ground year-round in the Coastal and Tropical South; quite tolerant of competition from tree roots.
 Usually grown in pots, however, since bulbs bloom better when somewhat potbound.
 Excellent potted plant for the patio or indoors (best with east- or south-facing exposure).
 Plant in well-drained potting mix in June or July or just after flowering; set bulbs with tips just below soil surface.
 During active growth, fertilize monthly with a general-purpose liquid houseplant fertilizer.
 Water regularly during summer and fall, but let soil go slightly dry between waterings during semidormant period in winter and spring.

 - Partial Shade